Margaretha Sigfridsson

 Margaretha Sigfridsson (born 28 January 1976) is a Swedish curler who in 2009 was inducted into the Swedish Curling Hall of Fame.
+She skipped her team to win a silver medal at the 2014 Winter Olympics.

 Curling career

 Early career

 Sigfridsson skipped the Swedish team at the 1997 World Junior Curling Championships, winning the silver medal.
 Sweden lost in the final game 11–3 to Scotland, skipped by Julia Ewart.

 Sigfridsson was the Swedish skip at the 2002 Ford World Women's Curling Championship.
 Once again, she won a silver medal, and once again lost to Scotland (this time, skipped by Jackie Lockhart) in the final.
 The score was 6–5.

 2006–2011

 Sigfridsson would later join the Stina Viktorsson rink, at first playing second, and then becoming lead in 2007.
 Sigfridsson would return to the Worlds as a member of the Viktorsson rink at the World Championships in 2008, finishing in sixth place.
 The team would win their first World Curling Tour event the next season, winning the 2008 Stockholm Ladies Cup.
 Later in the season, Sigfridsson temporarily joined the Anette Norberg rink as lead, and the team won a silver medal at the 2009 Mount Titlis World Women's Curling Championship, losing to China's Wang Bingyu in the final.
 Sigfridsson won a gold medal at the 2010 European Curling Championships with Viktorsson.
 In 2010-11, the Viktorsson rink would play in their first two Grand Slam events.
 They played in the 2010 Manitoba Lotteries Women's Curling Classic, winning 4 games before being eliminated, and at the 2011 Players' Championship, winning just two games.